UWHustle/acehash/README.md

 ## Usage

 AceHash is provided as a header-only library written in C++20.
-To use it in your project, simply include the file `acehash.hpp`.
+To use it in your project, simply include the file `acehash.hpp` found in the subdirectory `include/acehash`.
 You can also use CMake utilities (_e.g.,_ FetchContent) to download and include the header during configuration.

 ## Benchmarks